Siavash-cloud/GENOVIS/README.md

 -------

+GENOVIS is an independent academic open-source software and is not affiliated with any commercial entity or similarly named tools.
 To install GENOVIS on Windows, Linux, or Mac OS, users can run `pip install genovis` in PowerShell/Terminal.

 Users can find the user manual of GENOVIS here: